-People who develop HPPD, also known as “flashbacks,” have repeated experiences with symptoms similar to an LSD trip even when they have not taken the drug again.
-These symptoms include hallucinations and other visual distortions such as halos or trails on moving objects 7.
+People who develop HPPD, also known as “flashbacks,” have repeated experiences with symptoms similar to those of LSD trips even when they have not taken the drug.
+These symptoms include hallucinations and other visual distortions such as halos or trails on moving objects.7

-Individuals suffering from Persistent Psychosis can have visual disturbances, disorganized thinking, paranoia, and mood disturbances that continue long after the last use of the drug.
-While this condition is not well understood 7, symptoms are sometimes managed with antidepressants or antipsychotics.
+Individuals suffering from Persistent Psychosis can have visual disturbances, disorganized thinking, paranoia, and mood disturbances that continue long after the last use of a psychedelic drug.
+While this condition is not well understood,7 symptoms are sometimes managed with antidepressants and antipsychotics.

 In less than five minutes, see if your loved one—or you—is addicted to LSD.
 Take our online confidential survey.

-LSD (acid) does carry some health risks and side-effects.
-By interfering with normal serotonin signaling, LSD produces both the short-term effects mentioned above as well as the following negative side effects 4; 5:
+LSD (acid) does carry some health risks and side effects.
+By interfering with normal serotonin signaling, LSD produces both the short-term effects mentioned above and the following negative side effects:4,5

 - Increased blood pressure and heart rate.